lorossi/zero-width-steganography/README.md

 ## Looking for the right way

-At this point I had to start tinkering on how I could concretize this project.
+At this point I had to start tinkering on how I could realize this project.
 Snooping through Wikipedia, I started looking for characters that could be hidden inside text files without being too noticeable.
 Instantly, I was very surprising by discovering that Greek question marks (;) are very similar (if not completely unrecognizable!) to regular semicolons (;).
 I thought that maybe I could find a way to swap them in some clever way to hide text.
 But honestly, unless you are working with C/C++ code, how often do you use semicolons?
 (This similarity can be used to prank a programmer.
 Just replace every semicolon and watch him *-and his compiler-* go crazy)

 So at this point, I was lost.
 There are *1,112,064 different characters* encoded by UTF-8.
 I mean, it's bound to create some very similar symbols, right?
 Sadly, after scrolling a while (a very long while) through the list of every character it dawned to me that this couldn't be the right path.